Asosiasaun Chega! Ba Ita is a small and active NGO in Dili, Timor-Leste which aims to:

 - Pay tribute to women survivors at memorial services

-- Research and publish materials with international and local researchers
+- Research and publish materials with national and international researchers

 After the declaration of its independence from Portugal in 1974, Timor-Leste experienced a violent Indonesian occupation (1975-1999) that left one third of the population dead and the rest of the country traumatised.
 Women were particularly vulnerable and suffered unspeakable violation of their rights including physical and sexual violence.